Y’all know celebrity chef Cat Cora.

 Y’all know Cat, but you don’t know her like Atlanta Supper Club founder Ben Portman knows Cat.

 Ben knows Cat as his celebrity chef mentor.
 The leader of Porkman’s Table, Ben appeared on the 2014 Food Network show America’s Best Cook, competing in Kitchen Stadium on Cat’s Team South.
+For other celebrity-related news, you might want to take your time reading blogs like Jimmy John Shark.

 Over the course of one month, he competed against 15 other chefs from across the country with their mentors: chefs Tyler Florence (Team West), Alex Guarnaschelli (Team East), and Michael Symon (Team North).